Today I’m talking about how to make a detachable fur collar.

 Next step in how to make a detachable fur collar: pinning.

 You can use standard pins or wonder clips.
 I used both because I ran out of Wonder clips!
+If I had to choose between pins and clips, the Wonder clips work better here.
+They both give you more control and allow you to tuck the fur inside the seam before you sew it.

 First find the center back on the faux fur.
 Match the center back of the collar to the center back of the faux fur right sides together.
 Use your fingers to roll the edges of the fur to the inside as you pin it to the collar piece.